selkies-project/docker-nvidia-egl-desktop/README.md

 #### Vulkan does not work.

-Make sure that the `NVIDIA_DRIVER_CAPABILITIES` environment variable is set to `all` or includes all of `utility`, `graphics`, `video`, and `display`.
-The `display` capability is especially crucial to Vulkan, but the container does start without `display`, even with its name.
+Make sure that the `NVIDIA_DRIVER_CAPABILITIES` environment variable is set to `all`, or includes both `graphics` and `display`.
+The `display` capability is especially crucial to Vulkan, but the container does start without noticeable issues other than Vulkan without `display`, despite its name.
 AMD and Intel GPUs are not tested and therefore Vulkan is not guaranteed to work.
-A Vulkan ICD file is probably required to be added.
+A Vulkan ICD file is probably required to be added and related drivers like `mesa-vulkan-drivers` should be installed inside the container.
 People are welcome to share their experiences, however.

 ---
-This project involved a collaboration effort with [Itopia](https://itopia.com)'s [Dan Isla](https://github.com/danisla) (founder of the [Selkies Project](https://github.com/selkies-project)), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
-Commercial support for this container may be available from [Itopia](https://itopia.com).
+This project involved a collaboration effort with members of the [Selkies Project](https://github.com/selkies-project), incorporating the [selkies-gstreamer](https://github.com/selkies-project/selkies-gstreamer) WebRTC remote desktop streaming application.
+Commercial support for this container is available with [itopia Spaces](https://itopiaspaces.com).

 This work was supported in part by NSF awards CNS-1730158, ACI-1540112, ACI-1541349, OAC-1826967, OAC-2112167, CNS-2120019, the University of California Office of the President, and the University of California San Diego's California Institute for Telecommunications and Information Technology/Qualcomm Institute.
 Thanks to CENIC for the 100Gbps networks.